muriloamendola/n8n-provision-eks-terraform/README.md

 - Configure backend to store terraform remote state in a S3 bucket;
 - Use custom domain;
 - Handle eks logs using CloudWatch;
-- Better arrange the project structure using Terraform modules;